josh-padnick/JoshPadnick.com/content/post/42-the-best-way-to-buy-a-new-car/index.md

 This salesperson has the technical knowledge to educate you about the car, the sales skills to guide you through the buying process, and the moral compass not to cross the line.
 He’s still selling, but he’s allowing you to buy.

-## **Nothing will push your out-the-door price down like competition.**
+## Nothing will push your out-the-door price down like competition.

 The final insight is that negotiating in person is the sucker’s game compared to the competitive power of an auction.
 With all the information advantages a dealer has, the most likely outcome with 1-on-1 negotiating is you’ll get a significantly worse deal than you could have if you knew what the dealer knows.

 With the auction process, I found that (a) almost every dealer that had the car I wanted in stock or available to them was willing to participate, and (b) the prices started to naturally converge on a number.

-## **To be continued…**
+## To be continued…

 Wow, this turned out to be a lot longer than I anticipated.
 If you found this useful and want me to write more, please leave a comment below.
 If I get some interest, I’ll try to make the time.
-Thanks for reading!